paylogic/codereview/README.rst

 Open a browser, go to http://127.0.0.1:8000/ and you can use the codereview tool.

-If you'll use openid for authentication, you'll need to grant some permissions for your user(s):
+You'll need to grant some permissions for your user(s) authenticated through fogbugz:

 * `codereview.add_issue` - create issue
 * `codereview.view_issue` - view issue